To manage a virtual assistant effectively:

 My default questions are always the same: What shipped yesterday?
 What ships today?
 What’s blocked?

-iii) Convey SOPs, KPIs, and EOD format
+iii) Record SOPs, set KPIs, and define EOD format before the first task

 One problem with busy founders is that they wait to “document properly.”
 That’s a mistake.
 Establish your SOPs and set KPIs right during the onboarding call or send pre-recorded Loom videos after the call.